syncfusion-content/javascript-docs/js/PivotClient/How-To.md

 {% endhighlight %}

-### Summary Cell Hyperlink click
+### Triggering event on summary cell click
-The [`summaryCellHyperlinkClick`](../api/ejpivotclient#events:summarycellhyperlinkclick) event is triggered on clicking any summary cell in pivot grid.
+The [`summaryCellHyperlinkClick`](../api/ejpivotclient#events:summarycellhyperlinkclick) event is triggered when you click any summary cell in the pivot grid.

 {% highlight html %}